 Okay, how many of you have a black generic suitcase?
 Be honest.
 We're guilty of it too, but with the luggage hugger, we can now locate our bag easily.

-We thought we were safe with a duffel bag, but sure enough when flying to Maui a couple of months ago, somebody grabbed our duffel bag thinking it was theirs.
+We thought we were safe with a duffel bag, but sure enough, when flying to Maui a couple of months ago, somebody grabbed our duffel bag thinking it was theirs.

-Lucky we were there to correct the mistake.
+Luckily we were there to correct the mistake.
 Now, that we have the luggage holder, our bags stand out when they fall onto the conveyor belt.